-ownCloud uses the bcrypt algorithm, and thus for security and performance reasons, e.g., denial of service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
-This applies to all passwords that you use in ownCloud: user passwords, passwords on link shares, and passwords on external shares.
+ownCloud uses the bcrypt algorithm.
+For security reasons (e.g., denial of service) and performance reasons as CPU load increases exponentially, it only verifies the first 72 characters of passwords.
+This applies to all passwords you use in ownCloud: user passwords, passwords on link shares and passwords on external shares.